Natooz/music-modeling-time-duration/README.md

 6. `python exp_pretrain.py` to pretrain classification and contrastive models
 7. `python exp_cla_finetune.py` to train classification models and test them
 8. `python exp_contrastive.py` to train contrastive models and test them

-## Model weights

-You can download all models weights along with training files [on this repository]().